hipuranyhou/macfand/README.md

 **This is unofficial software and by using it you agree to taking full responsibility for possibly damaging your computer.**

 For more information about installation and configuration, please, continue to [wiki](https://github.com/Hipuranyhou/macfand/wiki).

-## Options

-#### Config
-`--config` or `-c`

-Use to set path to configuration file.
-Use one of 'no', 'false' and '0' to disable check for configuration file.

-#### Verbose
-`--verbose` or `-v`

-Use to enable verbose mode producing a lot of output.
-Not recommended when using syslog because some messages (for example logging of loaded fans and monitors) is disabled even in verbose mode when using syslog.